 Surgery is the main treatment for early stage (localised) melanoma.
 Most of the time this is the only treatment needed.

-A doctor or surgeon will do a procedure called wide local excision.
-This means that the area where the melanoma is, as well as a small amount of surrounding normal-looking skin will be cut out.
+A doctor or surgeon will do a procedure called wide local excision (removal).
+This means that the area where the melanoma is, as well as a small amount of surrounding normal-looking skin, will be cut out.
 This is called a wider or safety margin.
 Removing more tissue around the melanoma than was cut out during the excision biopsy reduces the risk of it coming back (recurring) locally.
-The safety margin is usually between 5 mm and 1 cm, depending on the thickness and site of the melanoma.
-In some circumstances, a safety margin of up to 2 cm may be advised.
-The surgeon will stitch the wound closed.
+The safety margin is usually between 5 mm and 1 cm, depending on the type, thickness and site of the melanoma.
+For thicker tumours, a wider margin of up to 2 cm may be advised.

 A pathologist will check the tissue around the melanoma for cancer cells.
 If the sample doesn’t have any cancer cells, it is called a clear margin.
 If the margins aren’t clear, you may need further surgery to remove wider margins, or other treatments.

 Most people will be able to have the surgical wound drawn together with stitches.
-When large skin cancers are removed, the wound may be too big to close with stitches, the surgeon may cover it using some skin from another part of your body.
+When large skin cancers are removed, the wound may be too big to close with stitches.
+The surgeon may cover it using some skin from another part of your body.
 This can be done in two ways:

 The decision about whether to do a skin graft or flap will depend on many factors, such as where the melanoma is, how much tissue has been removed and your general health.

 In either case, the wound will be covered with a dressing and left for several days.
 It will then be checked to see if it is healing properly.
-You will also have dressings on any area from which skin was taken for a graft.
+You will also have dressings on any area that had skin removed for a graft.

 Your total recovery time will vary depending on the thickness of the melanoma and the extent of the surgery required.
 Most people recover in a week or two.
-Your doctor can also give you information about any bruising or scarring you may have after surgery.
+Your doctor can also give you information about any bleeding, bruising, scarring or numbness you may have after surgery.